BarquistLab/sCIRCLE/README.md

 When the metacell feature is activated one metacell is computed per condition of the selected category.
 For example if a pre-defined category with different time points is selected, one metacell will be computed per time point.
 The user can select if per gene the mean or median is calculated across all cells inside the specific condition.
 Inside the software metacells can be used like normal single-cells.
 This means the gene expression of metacells can be filtered and logFoldChanges between different metacells can be calculated.
 This makes it possible to compare the data set on a condition level.

-## 👓VR
-A simple VR viewer mode is activatable if VR glasses are connected using OpenVR.
-The VR viewer makes it possible to look at the 3d scatter plot scale and rotate it, select certain cells and genes and look at logFoldChanges.
-The user interface is currently only useable in the desktop version.

 # 🔑 Navigation and Shortcuts